bpfefferle/bearded-dragon-owners/_posts/2021-04-20-why-your-bearded-dragon-isn't-basking.md

 Dragons that decide to brumate (not juvenile or baby Bearded Dragons).
 When a Bearded Dragon decides to brumate, it will become less active and it will sleep more often.
 Overall, brumation is a natural behavior.
-However, always check for signs of illnesses and ensure a proper enclosure setup and care before assuming a Bearded Dragon is brumating.
+However, always check for signs of illnesses and ensure a proper enclosure setup (along with proper care methods) before assuming a Bearded Dragon is brumating.
 Unfortunately, many new owners fall into the trap thinking that their reptile is brumating when it is actually ill or depressed.